Parallels Between CFS/CFIDS/ME and Post-Polio/Post-Viral Fatigue Syndrome

-While a retroviral agent makes a great deal of sense as the primary trigger for CFS / CFIDS / M.E., there are other possibilities–and because diagnostic criteria have been so muddled, even when the cause is pinned down, many people with this diagnosis might really have been stricken by something else.
+While a retroviral agent makes a great deal of sense as the primary trigger for CFS/CFIDS (chronic fatigue and immune dysfunction syndrome)/ME (myalgic encephalomyelitis), there are other possibilities—and because diagnostic criteria have been so muddled, even when the cause is pinned down, many people with this diagnosis might really have been stricken by something else.

-Note: Polio is not the only pathogen that can cause the damage discussed in this lens.
+Note: Polio is not the only pathogen that can cause the damage discussed in this article.
 It is simply the most widely recognized.

-Aside: Not long ago, debate was hot about whether or not XMRV (a novel retrovirus) is the long-sought cause of CFS / CFIDS / M.E.
-Links to information about XMRV are included toward the end of this lens.
+Aside: Some years ago, debate was hot about whether or not XMRV (a novel retrovirus) is the long-sought cause of CFS/CFIDS/ME Links to information about XMRV are included toward the end of this article.
 As with every other pathogen that has at some point appeared to be the cause of this illness, XMRV turned out not to solve the puzzle.
 Retroviruses are still high on the research list, partly because the diagnostic criteria make sure any hit-and-run viral involvement is long past detection before tests are run.
 Take a look a polio to see why a hit-and-run pathogen could be involved in a current medical mystery.

 Basis of This Article